wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/working-with-contours.rst

       _, contours, _ = cv2.findContours(binary_img, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)

-In cases where there is only one vision target, you can just take the largest contour and assume that that is the target you are looking for.
+In cases where there is only one vision target, you can just take the largest contour and assume that is the target you are looking for.
 When there is more than one vision target, you can use size, shape, fullness, and other properties to filter unwanted contours out.

 .. tabs::